-• A this Human script letter originates from the Maya glyph .
-The original Maya syllabic glyph is pronounced "ye" but in the Human script it is Λ .
-Maya syllabic glyph is pronounced "la" but in the Human script it is L. VOWELS The image below is similar to the vowel chart that was created by the International Phonetic Association.
+• \bigoplus this letter originates from the Maya glyph $\overset{\textcircled{}}{\overset{}}$.
+The original Maya syllabic glyph is pronounced "la" but in the Human script it is L.

+An additional letter was added later and it is not listed on the consonant chart.
+Over the years, more letters will continue to be added because the significant amount of sounds throughout human languages that is being used is not completely covered with the Human script. • V this letter is based on a Maya glyph which originally is the syllable for "wo" but in the Human script it is W. VOWELS The image below is similar to the vowel chart that was created by the International Phonetic Association.
 The diagram is a representation of the human mouth and the tongue positioning.
 The location of the vowels is the point of articulation.
 Below are more explanations of each letter.
 There are currently 28 vowels in the Human script.

-• this Greek letter is the same as in Human script with the phonetic notation .
-In Greek, the name for this letter is "Iota" and it was derived from the Phoenician letter "Yodh".
-This particular lineage eventually goes back to the Egyptian hieroglyphs and these symbols \bigwedge \int may be the direct ancestors of \Box . • Y this Greek letter is the same as in Human script with the phonetic notation y.
+• this Greek letter is the same as in Human script with the phonetic notation I. In Greek, the name for this letter is "Iota" and it was derived from the Phoenician letter "Yodh".
+This particular lineage eventually goes back to the Egyptian hieroglyphs and these symbols \mathbf{N} and \mathbf{A} may be the direct ancestors of \mathbf{I} . • Y this Greek letter is the same as in Human script with the phonetic notation y.
 In Greek, the name for this letter is "Upsilon" and it was derived from the Phoenician letter "Waw".
-This particular lineage eventually goes back to the Egyptian hieroglyphs and these symbols $\bigvee \left\{ i \right\}$ may be the direct ancestors of \mathbf{Y} . • I this letter is slightly modified from the Greek letter .
-In the Human script it represents the phonetic notation \mathbf{I} .
-The name for \mathbf{I} is "Iota" and it was derived from the Phoenician letter "Yodh".
-This particular lineage eventually goes back to the Egyptian hieroglyphs and these symbols \mathbf{v} \mathbf{I} may be the direct ancestor of \mathbf{I} . • Y this letter is slightly modified from the Greek letter \mathbf{Y} .
-In the Human script it represents the phonetic notation \boldsymbol{U} .
-The name for \boldsymbol{Y} is "Upsilon" and it was derived from the Phoenician letter "Waw".
-This particular lineage eventually goes back to the Egyptian hieroglyphs and these symbols \boldsymbol{v} \boldsymbol{v} may be the direct ancestor of \boldsymbol{Y} . • \checkmark this letter comes from the Cuneiform logo-syllabic \checkmark and the logo-syllabic is means U. The newly developed symbol represents U in the Human script.

-• \checkmark this letter is unchanged and derives from the Cuneiform logo-syllabic \checkmark and the logo-syllabic is means U.
+This particular lineage eventually goes back to the Egyptian hieroglyphs and these symbols \mathbf{W} may be the direct ancestors of \mathbf{Y} . • I this letter is slightly modified from the Greek letter I. In the Human script it represents the phonetic notation \mathbf{i} .
+The name for \mathbf{i} is "Iota" and it was derived from the Phoenician letter "Yodh".
+This particular lineage eventually goes back to the Egyptian hieroglyphs and these symbols \mathbf{i} may be the direct ancestor of \mathbf{i} . • \mathbf{Y} this letter is slightly modified from the Greek letter \mathbf{Y} .
+In the Human script it represents the phonetic notation \mathbf{U} .
+The name for \mathbf{Y} is "Upsilon" and it was derived from the Phoenician letter "Waw".
+This particular lineage eventually goes back to the Egyptian hieroglyphs and these symbols \mathbf{W} may be the direct ancestor of \mathbf{Y} . • \checkmark this letter comes from the Cuneiform logo-syllabic \checkmark and the logo-syllabic is means U. The newly developed symbol represents U in the Human script. • \checkmark this letter is unchanged and derives from the Cuneiform logo-syllabic \checkmark and the logo-syllabic is means U.

-• \mathbf{C} this Human script letter originates from the Maya glyph which means \mathbf{i} but in the Human script it represents \mathbf{I} .
+• C this Human script letter originates from the Maya glyph which means i but in the Human script it represents .

-• 3 this Human script letter originates from the Maya glyph & which means "yu" but in the Human script it represents Y.
+• 3 this Human script letter originates from the Maya glyph & which means "yu" but in the Human script it represents \mathbf{Y} .